-Profit and Loss Statements, also commonly known as P&L or income statements, shows you the profitability of your business over a given period of time.
+Profit and Loss Statements, also commonly known as P&L or income statements, show you the profitability of your business over a given period of time.

 The Importance Of Profit and Loss Statements

-First and foremost, companies are required by law to complete their Profit and Loss statement annually.
+First and foremost, companies are required by law to complete their Profit and Loss statements annually.
 This information is required to file for the annual corporate tax.

 The Profit and Loss statement will also allow you to review the performance of your business over the given period of time and to make strategic business decisions.